StarCrusher96/Kerbal-Star-Systems-2/README.md

 **Kerbal Star Systems 2** © 2025 by **StarCrusher96**
 Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+This means:
-- ✅ Free to share
+- ✅ You can share and redistribute
-- ✅ Credit required
+- ✅ You must give proper credit
-- ❌ No modifications
+- ❌ No modifications or remix
 - ❌ No commercial use
 - ❌ No asset reuse